CommonAccord/Site-Compliance/Doc/FoleyGRS/FCPAPolicy/Sec/Courtesy.md

 7.1.sec=Infrequently, it may be appropriate for {the_Company}'s personnel to pay for travel expenses of officials, customers, suppliers, or other business associates, such as where it is necessary to visit a particular facility for an inspection or for a contract negotiation session.

-7.2.sec=Because such offers in nearly all cases require a non-nominal expenditure, offers to pay for travel-related expenses always require the prior approval of {INSERT EMPLOYEE APPROVER}.
+7.2.sec=Because such offers in nearly all cases require a non-nominal expenditure, offers to pay for travel-related expenses always require the prior approval of {TravelOffer.Supervisor}.

 7.=[Z/para/s2]